arpankg/zendesk-clone/DATABASE.md

 - `created_at`: Timestampz (with timezone), auto-set on creation
 - `updated_at`: Timestampz (with timezone), auto-updated
 - `created_by`: UUID, references auth.users, ticket creator
+- `customer_email`: Text, references customers(email), provides an additional way to link tickets to customers
 - `assigned_to`: UUID array, references auth.users, assigned support staff members

 #### Relationships
 - Links to Supabase auth.users table for both creator and assignee
+- Links to customers table via customer_email for customer information

 #### Notes
 - Uses JSONB for custom fields to maintain flexibility